bulka4/spark_kubernetes/readme.md

 We are creating networks (Vnets) for our VMs.
 They will get assigned public IP addresses and we can define for them security rules.

 In the terraform_linux_vm > modules > networks > main.tf we are defining security rules for our VMs network.
 We open there specific ports required to run Kubernetes, to be able to connect through SSH and to access a Jupyter Notebook from a browser on our local computer.

+This networking setup is crucial to make sure that Kubernetes cluster works properly.
+When creating those networking rules, we need to take into account among the others what CNI we are using in our Kubernetes cluster (Calico in this case).

 ### Bash scripts for configuring VMs
 After creating VMs using Terraform we are executing on them bash scripts using the azurerm_virtual_machine_extension Terraform resource which uses Azure VM Extension.